Table of Contents

 General Observation of the Patient

 - Does the patient look systematically unwell?
-Do they have a fever?
+Does he or she have a fever?

-- Do they have difficulty in breathing at rest?
-Look for:
+- Does the patient have difficulty in breathing at rest?
+Look for the following:

 - Abnormal breathing patterns